netlify/build/README.md

 Plugins can do **a-lot** and we are excited what the JAMstack community will build!

-Below are some areas where build plugins can help expands whats possible in your site builds.
+Below are some areas where build plugins can help expands what is possible in site builds.

-### 1. Optimizing build speeds & lowing build cost
+### 1. Optimizing build speeds & lowing cost

-Using a smart build plugin you could avoid expensive time consuming build processes such as optimizing the same images every build, avoiding long running builds if relevant files haven't changed, or running incremental builds.
+Using a smart build plugin, you can avoid & optimize expensive time consuming build processes.

+This will help users avoid things like optimizing the same images every build, running builds when irrelevant `README.md` files have changed, building site files when only serverless functions have changed etc.

+By leveraging the [git](https://github.com/netlify/build/blob/master/packages/git-utils/README.md) and [caching](https://github.com/netlify/build/blob/master/packages/cache-utils/README.md) utilities provided many things are possible!

 <details>
   <summary>Some plugin examples</summary>